ekumenlabs/AndroidStreamingClient/README.md

 * Import **Android Streaming Client** project.

 </p>
-* Check the IP address of the *player* device and change [this line](https://github.com/ashyonline/libstreaming-examples/blob/master/example4/src/net/majorkernelpanic/example4/MainActivity.java#L25) accordingly, so that the publisher knows where to stream <br>
-the video to.
+* Check the IP address of the *player* device and change [this line](https://github.com/ashyonline/libstreaming-examples/blob/master/example4/src/net/majorkernelpanic/example4/MainActivity.java#L25) accordingly, so that the publisher knows where to stream the video to.
 </p>

 * Run example4 in the *publisher* Android device.

 </p>

-* Run the module *example* from **Android Streaming Client** in the *player* <br>
+* Run the module *example* from **Android Streaming Client** in the *player* Android device.
-Android device.
 </p>

-If everything works, you will be streaming video from one device to another <br>
-in real time.
+If everything works, you will be streaming video from one device to another in real time.

 ##Other video publishers